Uibes

-Uibis, sometimes: Uibes, is an informal settlement in the Hardap Region in southern central Namibia.
-It is situated on Hutup River 100 km from Mariental on the gravel road between Gibeon and Maltahöhe.
+Uibes (also ǀUibes and Uibis) is an unproclaimed settlement of about 500 people in the Hardap Region in southern central Namibia.
+It is situated on Hudup River 100 km from Mariental on the gravel road between Gibeon and Maltahöhe and belongs to the Daweb electoral constituency.

 History

-On 21 December 1904, in the first year of the Herero and Namaqua War, Uibis was the scene of a battle between the Bethanie Nama people and the German colonisers of South-West Africa.
+On 21 December 1904, in the first year of the Herero and Namaqua War, Uibes was the scene of a battle between the Bethanie Nama people and the German colonisers of South-West Africa.
 The Germans won the battle; the inhabitants fled the area.

 In 1971 the South African administration formed tribal homelands known as bantustans.
-Uibis became part of Namaland, forming its most western point.
+Uibes became part of Namaland, forming its most western point.
 Members of the ǀKhowesin (Witbooi Orlam) tribe were forcibly resettled here.
-They established Edward Frederick Primary School in 1978 and form the core of Uibis' community today.
+They established Edward Frederick Primary School in 1978 and form the core of Uibes' community today.

 Development and infrastructure

-Uibis is marked by poverty and neglect.
+Uibes is marked by poverty and neglect.
 Although the settlement has been electrified around 2010 residents cannot afford to pay for that service.
 Water is supplied by a borehole equipped with a wind pump.
 When there is no wind, water supply is interrupted.
 The majority of the inhabitants are elderly people surviving on old-age grants.

-The roads connecting Uibis to neighbouring towns are poorly maintained.
-Commercial activities include gardening in the riverbed of the ephemeral Hutup River, and small livestock farming.
+The roads connecting Uibes to neighbouring towns are poorly maintained.
+Commercial activities include gardening in the riverbed of the ephemeral Hudup River, and small livestock farming.